27 Dec Federal Acquisition Regulations for Dummies

 There are two main ways to acquire a contract through FAR.
 These include sealed bidding and competitive negotiation.

-Entrants answer a Request For Proposal (RFP) with a bid containing the specified information the government party needs to make its decision.
-The Contracting party then makes a selection and enters into a contract.
+Entrants answer a Request for Proposal with a bid containing the specified information the government party needs to make its decision.
+The contracting party then selects and enters into a contract.

 If you’ve never obtained a government contract before, there are at least three clauses that are completely unique to FAR and federal agency contracts: